peri-source/peri/docs/walkthrough.rst

    :alt: ``OrthoManipulator(st)``
    :align: center

-   The ``OrthoManipulator`` .
+   The :class:`~peri.viz.interaction.OrthoManipulator`.
 You can see the raw data on the left and the fit residuals on the right.
 The residuals are almost perfect Gaussian white noise.

 You can look closer for structure in the residuals by looking at the Fourier transform of the residuals (hit ``W``).
 Again, if you see structure in the